 Up for some shopping?
 Take any one of the paths up, back to Main Street and spend the afternoon visiting the quintessential shops that make the village so nostalgic.
 Begin at Unique Expressions, a fudge shop carrying gifts, jewelry, pottery, hand-crafted knives and more.
 Ladies will love browsing April’s Boutique, which carries an assortment of women’s clothing, handbags, jewelry and accessories.
 Next door, stop into Willow Creek to find unique gifts, collectables and souvenirs, plus coffee and sweet treats if you need an afternoon pick-me-up.
 Explore everything you’ll need for an outdoor mountain adventure at Bubba O’Leary’s General Store & Outfitters.
 Peruse name brand clothing and accessories, shoes, jackets and more.
 They also carry a great selection of nostalgic games and collectables, preserves, kitchenware, toys, and souvenirs.
 Across the street at Gale’s Chimney Rock Shop you can uncover a nice selection of items for kids like stuffed animals, home décor, novelty gifts, and souvenirs.
 Be amazed at John Bull Trading Company, best known for their cultural gifts from around the world.
-In business since 1975, Chimney Sweeps Gift Shop offers a delightful collection of gifts, souvenirs, leather goods & plenty of moccasins.
+In business since 1975, Chimney Sweeps Gift Shop offers a delightful collection of gifts, souvenirs, leather goods and plenty of moccasins.
 The last stop along this shopping guide is Featherheads, a charming boutique full of goodies including local and native American artwork and a huge selection of gemstones, books, music, and much more!

 In Chimney Rock, playtime is a must!
-Enjoy a leisure game of golf on the 18-hole miniature course situated along the Rocky Broad River at Chimney Rock Adventure Golf.
-Pan for gold and discover gems from around the globe at Chimney Rock Gemstone Mine, a guaranteed find for the whole family.
-Then, capture the memory of your visit for years to come with funny and quirky pictures taken at the Old Time Photo shop.
+Enjoy a leisurely game of golf on the 18-hole miniature course that sits along the Rocky Broad River at Chimney Rock Adventure Golf.
+Pan for gold and discover gems from around the globe at Chimney Rock Gemstone Mine, then, capture memories of your visit with fun, quirky pictures at the Old TimePhoto shop.
 Dress the part with costumes and western props and pose for a lifetime of laughs.